Holiday Flash Sale!

 Thanksgiving.
 Christmas Dinner.
 Holiday Parties.
 Seasonal baking.
-For most of us, food plays a starring roll in our holiday festivities.
+For most of us, food plays a pretty central roll in all those holiday festivities.
 We all have our favorites, that certain special dish we only eat once a year.
 Without it Christmas or Thanksgiving just wouldn’t be the same.

 Oh, the pressure.

 Once you’ve got your menu in place, create a “master list” of all the ingredients you will need between now and January 1st.
-Then you can shop the grocery sales each week & buy the items that you need when they are on sale, not right when you need them!
+And then–and this is the big key–you can shop the grocery sales each week & buy the items that you need when they are on sale, not right when you need them!

-If you haven’t yet printed the free LWSL Holiday Planner, be sure to do that right away.
-Along with priority setting, budget planning, & gift planning, there are pages to help you plan your menu and your master grocery list.
+(Again, if you haven’t yet printed the free LWSL Holiday Planner, be sure to do that right away.
+Along with priority setting, budget planning, & gift planning, there are pages to help you plan your menu and your master grocery list.)